 Boston Social Security Disability Lawyer

-What is Social Security Disability Insurance (SSDI) and who is eligible to receive it?
+What Is Social Security Disability Insurance (SSDI) and Who Is Eligible to Receive It?

-If you’ve been injured at work, you may be entitled to disability benefits in addition to workers’ compensation.
-If the accident results in death, the spouse does not have to wait 12 months to apply for benefits.
+If you’ve been injured at work, you may be entitled to disability benefits in addition to workers compensation.
+If the accident results in death, the spouse does not have to wait twelve months to apply for benefits.

-- If you’re working and making more than $1,040 per month, this may qualify as substantial gainful activity and you may be denied SSDI benefits.
+- If you’re working and making more than $1,040 per month, this may qualify as substantial gainful activity, and you may be denied SSDI benefits.

 - The Disability Determination Service (DDS) has an official Listing of Impairments and will determine if yours are severe enough to meet or equal those standards.